TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   [`run_scenario(input_folder)`](@ref)
 -   [`run_scenario(input_folder, output_folder)`](@ref)

 The input_folder should contain CSV files as described below.
-The output_folder is optional, if the user wants to export the output.
+The output_folder is optional if the user wants to export the output.

 ## Input